Banstead War Memorial.

 At the age of eighteen William was a domestic gardener in Banstead.

-The 13th (Service) Battalion was formed at Hounslow on 13 September 1914 as part of K3 and attached as Army Troops to 24th Division.
 In March 1915 the battalion was transferred to then 111th Brigade of the 37th Division.
 They landed at Boulogne on 30 July 1915.
 Sgt William Arthur Farley headstone

 William Arthur Farley, Wood Panel, All Saints Church Banstead